 Individual Healing Session

 If you feel ready to explore your healing more deeply, I offer virtual 60-minute Shamanic Healing sessions.
-In each session, I combine energy healing with intuitive guidance, working with my Spirit Guides to support emotional release, energetic clearing, and deeper connection to your true self.
-Afterward, I’ll send you a personalized summary with insights and next steps so you can continue integrating your healing.
-You can schedule your session anytime through my website.
+In each session, I combine energy healing with intuitive guidance to help you work through your inner blocks and stuck emotional patterns.
+Afterward, I’ll send you a personalized summary with insights and next steps to help you move forward on your healing path.
+You can schedule your session through my website HERE.

 Monthly Newsletter

 If you enjoy my writing, I would love to have you in my monthly newsletter community.
 I share one personal story and reflection each month.
-You can sign up at the bottom of my homepage.
+You can sign up HERE.

 Why am I scared to talk about my work as a Shamanic Healer???